TheTrabin/Graphs/objectives/graph-intro/notes.md

-Graphs are collections of data represented by nodes and connections between nodes.
+# Graphs are collections of data represented by nodes and connections between nodes

 Trees can be considered a type of Graphs.